The XENON program

 Within the XENON1T project, we are co-leading several collaboration-wide working groups, working on Monte Carlo simulations, detector calibrations with UV light and radiactive sources, radioactive screening of detector components, characterization and testing of the photosensors, design of the the time-projection chamber, construction of the field cage, and cabling.

 The next step in the XENON dark matter search program is the XENONnT project.
-It will double the amount of xenon in the sensitive volume (~6 t), which would allow to fiducialize the target to ~4 t.
+It will double the amount of xenon in the sensitive volume, which would allow to increase the fiducial mass and simultaneously provide a significant reduction of radioactive background.
 The XENONnT TPC with the inner cryostat vessel will be constructed while XENON1T is taking data, and will be installed in the same outer vessel and the water shield as XENON1T.

 The scientific goal of the XENON100 experiment was to reach a WIMP sensitivity that is one order of magnitude better than its predecessor XENON10.
 This was achieved by an increase in target mass by one order of magnitude, up to 62 kg.
 At the same time, the gamma background was reduced by a factor 100.
 This was achieved by a careful selection of all detector materials for radiopurity and by an improved detector design.